There are a number of different programs to help with the cost of hockey. Most applications must be submitted prior to the program's start date

 The Hockey Canada Foundation Assist Fund was created in response to the many families experiencing financial challenges as a result of COVID-19.
 The goal of the Fund is to help Canadian youth access hockey and return to the game they love.

-With more than $1 million dollars in funding available for the 2021/2022 season, the Assist Fund will provide up to $500 per player in registration fee subsidies to approved applicants who are registered with a Hockey Canada-sanctioned association.
+The Assist Fund will provide up to $500 per player in registration fee subsidies to approved applicants who are registered with a Hockey Canada-sanctioned association click here for info